 In the heat of the night, when your body’s temperature starts to rise and you seem to just soak up your sheets with sweat, you may chuck it off to too many covers being on your bed.
-But what if there was more to it then the obvious?
+But what if there was more to it than the obvious?

 Oftentimes, night sweats can be so intense that they interrupt a person’s sleep, which can affect many aspects of their daily life.
 Common symptoms of night sweats include sudden and intense heat, irregular heartbeat, nausea, flushing, chills, and headaches.